 The comment is on the MIX comparison of MAC addresses at line 36:

 The definition of the MIX function is at line 57.
 The comparison (less than/greater than) at lines 36 and 41 is clear.
-Propose to make an addition, analagous to that made for CID 1552 (text in 11-13-0432-00):
+Propose to make an addition, analagous to that made for CID 1552 (text in 11-13-0432-00): The Max and Min operations for IEEE 802 addresses are with the address converted to a positive integer treating the first octet as the most significant octet of the integer.

 Proposed resolution: Revised